 In commercial jewelry, turquoise is frequently crushed, blended with plastic resins, dyed an unnaturally vivid blue, and pressed into uniform slabs.
 Cheaper porous white stones such as howlite are also commonly dyed to copy the look.

-These artificial stones carry no natural history or genuine mineral energy.
-If a piece is a solid, unbroken sheet of neon-blue with zero blemishes, it’s almost certainly factory-made, not formed by the earth.
-But if perfection is a warning sign, what should you actually be looking for?
-The answer lies in the stone's scars.
+These artificial stones can look bright and clean, but they often lack the depth, variation, and surface character that make natural turquoise readable.
+If a piece is a solid, unbroken sheet of neon-blue with zero blemishes and a very low price, treat it as a warning sign.
+But if perfection is suspicious, what should you actually be looking for?
+The answer lies in the stone's natural marks.

 The Earth’s Signature: What Is the “Matrix”?